machingclee/machingclee.github.io/static/media/449-test-cases.fcb424d6.md

 We can group a list of test classes and launch all the testing at the same time.

-Since we can control the execution order in `@SelectClasseds`, it is possible to luanch a "resource initialization step" and let the remaining tests reuse the resources.
+Since we can control the execution order in `@SelectClasseds`, it is possible to launch a "resource initialization step" and let the remaining tests reuse the resources.